mobile app bar

 Dricus Du Plessis vs Sean Strickland

 Du Plessis was on the move early in the main event, landing a few solid strikes while Strickland focused on jabbing and pressing forward.
-As the round went on, DDP started landing more supplementing his head kicks and a few body shots.
-Strickland continued to remain passive, while Du Plessis picked up the pace, connecting with kicks and landing a strong right hand.
+As the round went on, DDP started landing more, supplementing his head kicks with a few body shots.
+Du Plessis then picked up the pace, cracking Strickland’s Philly shell in the process.

 On the other hand, Strickland is said to have earned $1 million as his base salary, along with an additional $32,000 from sponsorships, totaling $1.03 million.